‘Sister Wives’ News: Mariah Brown Has A Girlfriend, Get The Details

 — Seema Ray (@blutler123) March 15, 2017

-Audrey Kiss is also a student at Utah’s Westminster College where Mariah Brown goes.
-This is probably where the two met, but no word on how long they have known each other or anything at this time.
+Audrey Kriss is also a student at Utah’s Westminster College where Mariah Brown goes.
+This is probably where the two met, but no there is no other word on how long they have known each other or anything at this time.
 For Mariah to make the relationship official, she must be really into Audrey.

 Daily Mail also shared details about Mariah Brown’s new girlfriend.
 They have been together for a bit because it was on February 19 that Audrey and Mariah made their relationship Facebook official.
 It was back on March 8 that Mariah shared about Audrey on Twitter.
 It looks like she may have finally found her perfect match.